THE DOORS AT THE WINTERLAND BALLROOM: CONTEXT AND FIRST NIGHT

 times.

-This temporary oversight is quickly forgotten and the determined stop-and-go pattern traced by the opening notes of "I'm a Man" takes the stage.
-It’s a 1955 rhythm and blues song by Bo Diddley that is once again sung by Manzarek.
+This temporary oversight is quickly forgotten, and the determined stop-and-go pattern traced by the opening notes of "I'm a Man" takes the stage.
+It’s a 1955 rhythm and blues song by Bo Diddley, once again sung by Manzarek.

 This second cover is definitely more interesting than